-On Wednesday, 14 July 2020, WIEGO will host the Urban Thinkers Campus (UTC): Informal Workers & COVID-19: Impact and Vision for the Future.
-During this virtual event experts from WIEGO's Urban Policies Programme will provide detailed insights on the impact of the COVID-19 crisis on urban informal workers while exploring creative policy and planning responses.
+On Wednesday, 14 July 2020, WIEGO hosted the Urban Thinkers Campus (UTC): Informal Workers & COVID-19: Impact and Vision for the Future.
+During this virtual event experts from WIEGO's Urban Policies Programme provided detailed insights on the impact of the COVID-19 crisis on urban informal workers while exploring creative policy and planning responses.

 The Urban Thinkers Campus is an initiative under the World Urban Campaign of UN-HABITAT.
-This virtual event is expected to attract representatives of the UN-Habitat and the World Urban Campaign and partner organizations as well as representatives of government, worker organizations and key policymakers and influencers.
+This virtual event attracted representatives of the UN-Habitat and the World Urban Campaign and partner organizations as well as representatives of government, worker organizations and key policymakers and influencers.

 - Pilar Balbuena, Urban Advocacy and Communications Specialist, WIEGO l View Presentation